Support us >

-It is important to know that according to Israeli law, no foreign citizen whatsoever is entitled to enter Israel.
-Israel and PIBA (like many other countries) keep a very broad discretion when it comes to entry to Israel of foreign citizens, even from visa-waiver countries, and regardless of their relation to Israelis.
+It is important to understand that, according to Israeli law, no foreign citizen has an automatic right to enter Israel.
+Israel and the Population and Immigration Authority (PIBA), like many other countries, have broad discretion over the entry of foreign citizens, including those from visa-waiver countries and those with personal connections to Israeli citizens.

 Entry to Israel as a Partner of an Israeli for a Visit or Tourism